yonigibbs/elm-i18next-gen/README.md

 run the following command, which will install it directly from this GitHub repo:

     npm install --save-dev https://github.com/yonigibbs/elm-i18next-code-gen.git

+## Pre-requisites
+This tool only works on Node 12 or higher.
+It can be made to work on earlier versions if required: log an issue if you need this.

 ## Usage
 The tool can be run directly using `npx` or by adding a new entry to the `scripts` section of `package.json` then using